surnamej/surnamej-intern-repo/issues/Milestone-3-learn-git/git_understanding.md

   Pushing directly to main can introduce errors into the production code without peer review.
 If everyone pushes to main, bugs and breaking changes might be introduced before they’re tested or reviewed, leading to instability.

   - How do branches help with reviewing code?
   Branches allow developers to isolate work on specific features or fixes.
 When a branch is ready, a pull request can be created for others to review the code, suggest changes, or approve it.
-This makes collaboaration safer and more organized.
+This makes collaboration safer and more organized.

   - What happens if two people edit the same file on different branches?
   If two people edit the same file (especially the same lines), Git may not know how to automatically merge them.
-This results in a merge conflict, and someone will nedd to manually resolve it by choosing which version to keep.
+This results in a merge conflict, and someone will need to manually resolve it by choosing which version to keep.

 - [x] Commit and push your changes to GitHub.

 ___________________________________________________________

 ## Git Concepts: Staging vs. Committing

 ### Goal

 Understand the difference between staging and committing in Git by experimenting in your own repository.

 ## Tasks

 - [x] Research the difference between staging and committing.
   - Staging (`git add`):
     Prepares specific changes (files or lines) to be committed.
 Think of it as a "shopping cart" of changes you're ready to save.